plone/plone.app.robotframework/docs/source/happy.rst

         ],
     },

-All your need is *plone.app.robotframework*.
+All you need is *plone.app.robotframework*.
 It will require the rest (*selenium*, *robotframework*, *robotframework-selenium2library* and *robotsuite*).

-.. note:: Because Selenium-bindings for Python use Firefox as the default browser, you should have Firefox installed in your system (unless you already know, how to configure other browsers to work with Selenium).
+.. note:: Because Selenium-bindings for Python use Firefox as the default browser, you should have Firefox installed in your system (unless you already know how to configure other browsers to work with Selenium).

 Define functional testing layer